jasminequach/jasminequach.github.io/essays/smart.md

 ## I broke my promise

-Contrary to what they say, it's totally possible to ask a "stupid" question—hey, hey, lower the pitchforks–but it's not needing help that makes someone look "dumb."
+Contrary to what they say, it's totally possible to ask a "stupid" question—hey, hey, lower the pitchforks—but it's not needing help that makes someone look "dumb."
 It's the way they designed their question.

 <img height="300px" style="float: right; margin-left: 10px; margin-bottom: 10px;" src="https://incrediblevanishingpaperweight.wordpress.com/wp-content/uploads/2017/01/mob1.jpg">